 Philosophical and religious traditions that comprise modern Buddhism; beginnings in ancient India; the development of the Theravada, Mahayana and Tibetan schools and their various manifestations throughout Asia, including Zen Buddhism in Japan.
-Prerequisite: REL 2513 (Spring odd)
+Prerequisite: REL 2513

-Chinese Religions 4233
+4233 Chinese Religions

 Major religious and philosophical traditions of China; Confucianism, Daoism, Chinese Buddhism, Legalism, Mohism, and Neo-Confucianism.
-Prerequisite: REL 2513 (Fall, odd)
+Prerequisite: REL 2513

-Survey of the Quran 4243
+4243 Survey of the Quran